 The Deployment Sequence That Reduces Risk

-Start with Service Cloud.
-It has the highest interaction volume, the clearest success metric (case deflection rate), and the most forgiving failure mode (a human rep is always available to catch what the agent misses).
-Get the Data Cloud harmonization right in Service first.
+Start with the Billing Resolution agent in Service Cloud.
+It has the highest interaction volume, the clearest success metric (case deflection and billing dispute resolution rate), and the most forgiving failure mode since a human rep is always available to catch what the agent misses.
+Get the Data Cloud harmonization right here first.
 Validate that Identity Resolution is producing clean Unified Individuals.
 Confirm that Calculated Insights are refreshing on the schedule the agent needs.

 Then extend to Field Service.
 The data model is already proven.
 The new work is scoping the technician-facing Actions and the Prompt Builder templates for field communication.

-Sales Cloud comes last.
-The quoting automation is the highest-complexity piece, and it depends on CPQ or Revenue Cloud being correctly configured.
-Rushing Sales Cloud deployment before the data foundation is stable produces an agent that gives sales reps incorrect eligibility information, which is worse than no agent at all.
+Quoting and Site Grouping come next, sequenced together because they share the CPQ or Revenue Cloud dependency.
+These are the highest-complexity agents, and they depend on the quoting engine being correctly configured before the agent goes anywhere near a real subscriber.
+Rushing quoting deployment before the data foundation is stable produces an agent that gives sales reps incorrect eligibility information, which is worse than no agent at all.

 Key Takeaways